15 Common Step Parenting Problems and How to Cope

 The step-parent needs to take these steps as slowly as possible or find ways to compromise so the children feel included and begin to develop a connection.

-Even research has found that much of the studies on families have been done on traditional family systems, so there is little formal understanding about step-parenting.
+Even research has found that many of the studies on families have been done on traditional family systems, so there is little formal understanding of step-parenting.

 In reality, it’s better to seek a support system of peers having the same issues.
 Perhaps, look into classes on the topic or workshops or even research the subject for educational literature to see how to handle the situation in a positive, healthy way.